dpfens/dpfens.github.io/blog/_posts/2021-02-05-data-driven-track-field.md

 def intersection_distance(speed1, distance1, speed2, distance2):
     """
-    Calculated the time it takes for 2 objects travelling in the same direction to intersect
+    Calculates the position where two objects moving at constant speeds in the same direction will intersect, where one object must be catching up to the other.

     Parameters:
-        speed1 (float): speed of an object
-        distance1 (float): distance of an object
-        speed2 (float): speed of the other object distance2 (float): distance of the other object
+        speed1 (float): Speed of first object (must be positive) distance1 (float): Initial position of first object on the path speed2 (float): Speed of second object (must be positive) distance2 (float): Initial position of second object on the path

     Returns:
-        float: distance where the objects intersect
+        float: Position along the path where intersection occurs, in same units as distance parameters

     Raises:
-        ValueError
+        ValueError: If either speed is negative
+        ValueError: If speeds are equal (parallel motion, never intersects)
+        ValueError: If object positions and speeds result in diverging paths (will never intersect)

+    Notes:
+        - Assumes motion in a single dimension (same direction)
+        - Assumes constant speeds
+        - Objects must be moving in a way that allows intersection (faster object must be behind slower object)
+        - Does not account for physical object dimensions (treats objects as points)
+        - Uses the same coordinate system as the input distances
     """
     if speed1 < 0 or speed2 < 0:
         raise ValueError('Object speeds must be positive')